Sakya Town and Monastery

 Trum-chu river splits the complex of the monastery into two parts – one part is on the hillside, and another is on the valley below.

-Monastery exterior is spectacular.
-It is surrounded by high black colored walls with watch towers on all four corners.
+The monastery exterior is spectacular.
+It is surrounded by high black colored walls with watchtowers on all four corners.
 The primary colors of the monastery – white, red and black.
 These colors represent Rig Sum Gompo (three Bodhisattvas): Wisdom Buddha (Manjushri), Compassion Buddha (Avalokiteshvara) and Vajrapani.

 Sakya monastery belongs to one of the four primary schools of Tibetan Buddhism – Sakyapa.

 One of the main distinctions of the Sakyapa sect is that lineage of lamas is hereditary.